 The council meets at 4 p.m. in the Salinas Rotunda.

 City Manager Ray Corpuz said city officials have already met with DeepWater Desal representatives, including CEO Brett Constanz, and have been intrigued by the opportunities a partnership could offer in addressing water quality issues the city faces, as well as potential future water and power needs to meet demand for future business expansion, especially for high-tech energy-demanding industry.

 Corpuz said city officials were impressed with DeepWater Desal's regional approach, encompassing the entire Monterey Bay region.

-A staff report said the talks would focus on establishing potential water and power purchase agreements and conducting a feasibility analysis of everything from future water and power needs and financial study to the potential involvement of the city's two current municipal water
+A staff report said the talks would focus on establishing potential water and power purchase agreements and conducting a feasibility analysis of everything from future water and power needs and financial study to the potential involvement of the city's two current municipal water providers.

 The talks don't commit the city to spending any money or supporting any specific project, and any further agreements would need to be approved by the council.

 Corpuz said the talks over future water and power needs fit into the city's new Steinbeck Innovation Cluster project, announced by exiting Mayor Dennis Donohue last week, especially under the heading of aquaculture development.